aquasecurity/tracee/docs/contributing/building/environment.md

 * `shell` (interactive, gets the same privileged profile)

-`make tests` runs the whole suite - unit, integration, compatibility, the E2E family, and the kernel-tampering microVM tests (`test-e2e-vm`, last) - in a **single** privileged container, so the engine escalates with `sudo` exactly once and every suite then runs inside that one root container without re-prompting.
+`make tests` runs the whole suite - unit, integration, compatibility, the E2E family, and the kernel-tampering VM tests (`test-e2e-vm`, last) - in a **single** privileged container, so the engine escalates with `sudo` exactly once and every suite then runs inside that one root container without re-prompting.
 It continues past a failing suite and exits non-zero if any